 The IllustrisTNG simulations are some of the most advanced hydrodynamical, large-volume cosmological simulations to date.
 While these simulations predict countless properties of the stars, black holes, and gas in galaxies, they do not currently compute the abundance of the different phases of neutral hydrogen: atomic and molecular (HI and H2).
 In Diemer et al. 2018, we post-processed the Illustris and IllustrisTNG simulations to compute their abundances in galaxies (see also the research page).

-From the first figure set, it is apparent that the HI and H2 abundances in Illustris-1 match the observations much more poorly than IllustrisTNG.
+From the first figure set, it is apparent that TNG50 is very compatible with TNG100/300, adding a nice convergence test at higher resolution.
+Moreover, TNG50 matches some observations well (e.g., the HI mass function).
+From the second figure set, we conclude that the HI and H2 abundances in Illustris-1 match the observations much more poorly than IllustrisTNG.
 Thus, the latter is the preferred simulation suite for any work related to HI and H2.